 - Principal: Works with the Chair to create and post meeting agendas and provides support information for the duties of the SCC.
 The principal is responsible to see that the council members receive annual training about their responsibilities.

-- Chair: Conduct the meetings, with the Principal create and post the meeting agendas, and other duties as outlined in Canyons District Policy.
+- Chair: Conduct the meetings, with the Principal create and post the meeting agendas, and other duties as outlined in Canyons District Policy and Statute.
 The Chair must be a parent of a student at Midvale Elementary.

 - Vice-Chair: Works with the Chair and conducts the meeting in case of the Chair’s absence.
 A vice-chair is selected from the parent or employee group.

 - Secretary (optional, but recommended): Takes notes and creates the minutes of the meeting for approval by the SCC.
 May be an elected member, but if appointed will not have a voice or vote.

 - PTSA Liaison (optional, but recommended): May be an elected parent member of the Council or an ex-officio non-voting member.